Georg Nigl © Katharina Grossow

 BIOGRAPHY

-Georg Nigl continues to receive critical acclaim from audiences and critics alike for his passionate and authentic performances – be it his celebrated Wozzeck at La Scala in Milan, his portrayal of Rihm’s Lenz in Brussels and Berlin, or his interpretation of the Bach cantatas with Luca Pianca.
-Through profound and comprehensive study of his repertoire, his affinity for spoken theatre and the resulting emphasis on text and rhetoric, as well as his expressive portrayals on stage, make Georg Nigl one of the most celebrated baritones in the world.
+Georg Nigl continues to receive critical acclaim from audiences and critics alike for his passionate and authentic performances – be it his celebrated Wozzeck at La Scala in Milan, his portrayal of Rihm’s Lenz in Brussels and Berlin, or his interpretation of Gabriel von Eisenstein in Strauß’s Die Fledermaus at the Bayerische Staatsoper.
+Through profound and comprehensive study of his repertoire, his affinity for spoken theatre and the resulting emphasis on text and rhetoric, as well as his expressive portrayals on stage, Georg Nigl is celebrated internationally as one of the leading baritones.

 His unmistakable timbre, which lends his roles special weight and character, has taken him to the worlds most prominent opera stages.
 These appearances have included the Bolshoi Theatre in Moscow, the Berlin State Opera, the Bavarian State Opera in Munich, the Théâtre des Champs-Elysées, the Nederlandse Opera in Amsterdam and the Théâtre de la Monnaie in Brussels, as well as the Salzburg Festival, the Festival d’Aix-en-Provence, the Ruhrtriennale and Wiener Festwochen.
-On such occasions he has worked with renowned conductors including Daniel Barenboim, Teodor Currentzis, Valery Gergiev, Daniel Harding, Nikolaus Harnoncourt, René Jacobs, Kent Nagano and Kirill Petrenko, and with directors such as Andrea Breth, Romeo Castellucci, Frank Castorf, Hans Neuenfels, Johan Simons, Dmitri Tcherniakov and Sasha Waltz.
+On such occasions he worked with renowned conductors including Daniel Barenboim, Teodor Currentzis, Valery Gergiev, Daniel Harding, Pablo Heras-Casado Nikolaus Harnoncourt, René Jacobs, Vladimir Jurowski, Kent Nagano, Kirill Petrenko, and Sir Simon Rattle, and with directors such as Andrea Breth, Romeo Castellucci, Frank Castorf, Barrie Kosky, Hans Neuenfels, Johan Simons, Dmitri Tcherniakov and Sasha Waltz.

-Georg Nigl’s chamber music repertoire spans a broad range, from the baroque to the first Viennese School and most recent works – jointly rehearsed and performed with Alexander Melnikov, Gérard Wyss and Luca Pianca.
-His album Bach privat with Anna Lucia Richter won him a Diapason d’or in November 2017.
-His song album Vanitas, released in the spring of 2020 and featuring Beethoven’s An die ferne Geliebte, selected songs by Franz Schubert and Wolfgang Rihm’s Vermischter Traum, received the German Record Critics’ Award in 2021.
+Georg Nigl’s chamber music repertoire spans a broad range, from the baroque to the first Viennese School and most contemporary works – jointly rehearsed and performed with Alexander Melnikov, Luca Pianca, Olga Pashchenko and Alexander Gergelyfi.
+His lied album Vanitas, released in the spring of 2020 and featuring Beethoven’s An die ferne Geliebte, selected songs by Franz Schubert and Wolfgang Rihm’s Vermischter Traum, received the German Record Critics’ Award in 2021.
 In spring 2023 he released his latest album "Echo”, featuring lieder and ballade by Schubert, Loewe, Schumann and Wolf, which received high praise among the press.
+In July 2025, he presented his new album ‘Mozarts Clavichord’ with songs and arias by Wolfgang Amadé Mozart at Alpha Classics together with clavichordist Alexander Gergelyfi.

-In the 2015 critic’s survey by Opernwelt magazine, Georg Nigl was voted “Singer of the Year” for his interpretation of Rihm’s Lenz.
+In the 2015 critics' poll conducted by Opernwelt magazine, Georg Nigl was named "Singer of the Year" for his interpretation of Rihm's Lenz.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by the artist’s management.